elasticio/elasticio.github.io/content/_guides/getting-XML-data-into-the-platform.md

 }
 ```

-> **NOTE:** your XML payload will be automatically parsed and transformed to JSON
+> **Please Note:** your XML payload will be automatically parsed and transformed to JSON
 > and if it is an invalid XML document the platform will return `HTTP 400 "Bad Request"`
 > error (e.g. close tag is missing).

 ### I want to prevent body transformation

-In case you want avoid body transformation to JSON, use `raw` query parameter
+In case you want avoid body transformation to JSON, the trigger consuming raw XML must define `consumesRawData:true` in component.json.
+Please use `raw` query parameter
 (`?raw=true`) like below:

 ```xml